sp00m/bow/README.md

 The version of this middleware, must be unique between all middlewares.

-#### getUserCriteriaByUserId
+#### getCriteriaByListenerId

-A function that takes one single `userId` argument, and returns a promise resolved with the corresponding user criteria.
+A function that takes one single `listenerId` argument, and returns a promise resolved with the corresponding listener criteria.

 ### bow.inbound(path, getMessageFromRequestBody, middlewareVersion)